Back To Basics – Water Damage Restoration 101

 Water damage can range from a small water spot on the carpet to large-scale floods that engulf entire communities, and the type of repair and restoration will depend largely on the type of water that is involved.

 There are three basic types of water damage:

 Water damage from containment water like toilet bowls with urine (no feces ), water discharge from dishwashers or washing machine.
-The water are contaminants with chemicals either biological or physical that can cause discomfort or sickness.
+The water contains contaminants that can cause discomfort or sickness.

 Water damage from grossly unsanitary water.
-Can come from sewage, ground surface water or standing water, Grey water that were not properly removed or remained for 48-72 hours, toilet back flows from beyond the toilet trap and more.
-This water are harmful they contain bacteria and fungi and can cause severe discomfort or sickness.
+Can come from sewage, ground surface water or standing water, Greywater that were not properly removed or remained for 48-72 hours, toilet backups from beyond the toilet trap and more.
+This water contains bacteria and fungus and can cause severe discomfort or sickness.